 Emily Thompson, executive director of the Coalition to Protect America’s National Parks, called the plan “disastrous.”

-“Many states don鈥檛 have the resources to maintain these parks and the federal government walking away from their responsibility would result in closed parks, safety risks, trails that are not maintained, and far fewer park rangers,” .
+“Many states don鈥檛 have the resources to maintain these parks and the federal government walking away from their responsibility would result in closed parks, safety risks, trails that are not maintained, and far fewer park rangers,” she said in a statement.
 “This will be disastrous for not just visitors and resources, but local economies who depend on park tourism as economic drivers.
 Congress should reject this proposal outright.鈥

 The budget request comes after the White House has already made major cuts to the NPS workforce.
 In February, the federal government terminated 1,000 full-time NPS employees, and in the weeks afterward offered buyouts to 750 others.